-To assist with the evidence preservation process, a victim of sexual assault should be aware that a bath/shower, douche, smoking, change clothing or clean the bed/linen/area where assaulted and submitting it to the authorities within 96 hours of the may be helpful to non-campus authorities investigating the case.
+To assist with the evidence preservation process, a victim of sexual assault should be aware that by taking a bath, showering, douching, smoking, changing clothing or cleaning the bed/linens/areas where the assault occurred could destroy evidence.
+This evidence should be submitted to authorities within 96 hours to make sure this information is helpful to non-campus authorities investigating the case.

-In the case of assault, even if the victim does not opt for forensic evidence collection, victims are still encouraged to seek proper health care as soon as possible to treat injuries and take steps to address concerns of pregnancy and sexually transmitted disease.
+In the case of assault, even if the victim does not opt for forensic evidence collection, victims are still encouraged to seek proper health care as soon as possible to treat injuries, and to take steps to address concerns of pregnancy and sexually transmitted diseases.

-Victims of sexual assault, domestic violence, stalking, and dating violence are also encouraged to preserve text messages, instant messages, social networking pages, other communications, pictures, and available logs that may provide evidence and support during campus and non-campus complaint processes.
+Victims of sexual assault, domestic violence, stalking, and dating violence are also encouraged to preserve text messages, instant messages, social networking pages, other communications, pictures, and available logs that may provide evidence and support during campus and noncampus complaint processes.